 Foreign Securities Risk.
 Investments in securities of non-U.S. issuers may be less liquid than investments in U.S. issuers, may have less governmental regulation and oversight, and are typically subject to different investor protection standards than U.S. issuers.
-Investments in non-U.S. securities entail the risk of loss due to foreign currency fluctuations and political or economic instability.
+Investments in non-U.S. securities entail the risk of loss due to foreign currency fluctuations, political or economic instability, less complete financial information about the issuers, the possible imposition of withholding or confiscatory taxes, the possible seizure or nationalization of foreign holdings, and the possible establishment of exchange controls or freezes on the convertibility of currency.
 Foreign market trading hours, clearance and settlement procedures, and holiday schedules may limit the Fund's ability to buy and sell securities.
-These factors could result in a loss to the Fund.
+Additionally, foreign issuers may be subject to different accounting, auditing, recordkeeping, and financial reporting requirements.
+Securities of issuers traded on foreign exchanges may be suspended, either by the issuers themselves, by an exchange or by governmental authorities.
+If the Fund holds positions in such suspended securities, the Fund may be adversely impacted.
+Certain countries in which the Fund may invest may be subject to extended settlement delays and/or foreign holidays, during which the Fund will unlikely be able to convert holdings to cash.
+All of these factors could result in a loss to the Fund.

 Geographic Focus Risk.
-The Fund's investments are expected to be focused in a particular country, countries, or region to the same extent as the Underlying Index and therefore the Fund may be susceptible to adverse market, political, regulatory, and geographic events affecting that country, countries or region.
+The Fund's investments are expected to be focused in a particular country, countries, or region to approximately the same degree as the Underlying Index and therefore the Fund may be susceptible to adverse market, political, regulatory, and geographic events affecting that country, countries or region.
 Such geographic focus also may subject the Fund to a higher degree of volatility than a more geographically diversified fund.